 What's Your Style?

 The first step in planning a peaceful trip is to identify your differences.
-Do you like to board planes first or last?
-Do you like to stroll through a trip or charge hard all day long?
-Do you like to linger at a meal or scarf it down and get moving again?
+Do you prefer to wake up late and trip the night fantastic, or would you rather be up and at 'em at dawn?
+Do you like to plan each step of your itinerary or leave it all to chance?
+Would you rather linger over meals or scarf them down and get moving again?
 Travel styles can differ greatly, even between spouses or close friends.
-Here are a few common differences:

 Understand that these differences will be an issue, and be sure to talk about how to handle them before your trip begins.
 Compatible travel styles are probably more important than identical interests in predicting a successful travel partnership.
 Respect each other's style and be prepared to meet in the middle.
 There is no way but negotiation to settle such fundamental differences.